MrMicrowaveOven/AlgorithmsCurriculum/README.md

 [browser-game]: ./self-presentation/browser_game.md

 ## W10D1
+* Fix any last bugs in your Capstone Project.
+Update URL on Progress Tracker and turn in your project.
+  * Make sure you go through the [checklist][capstone-checklist]
+  * **As soon as a project becomes so big you can't make visible improvements to it under an hour, stop working on it.**

+NY only:
 * You have the morning off!
 Get to the office between 11:30 and 12-noon.
+(Come in to office between 10:30 and 11am from tomorrow on.)
 * Prepare your [browser game][browser-game]
 * Enter the URLs for the browser game in the Job App Material on the Jobberwocky
-* Fix any last bugs in your Capstone Project.
-Update URL on Progress Tracker.
-  * Make sure you go through the [checklist][capstone-checklist]
-  * **As soon as a project becomes so big you can't make visible improvements to it under an hour, stop working on it.**
-* Come in to office between 10:30 and 11am from now on.

 [capstone-checklist]: https://github.com/appacademy/capstone-project-curriculum/blob/master/readings/capstone-checklist.md

 ## W10D2
+* NY only:
 * Get to the office between 10:30 and 11am from today on.
 * Begin the [pairboarding curriculum][pair-boarding-curriculum].
   * Do pairboarding every weekday at 11am until you are employed.
 * Begin [job app materials reviews][job-app-materials-reviews]
   * Do this every weekday until W11D2.
 Ask your reviewees for the links before they start pairboarding.
   * Finish all reviews by 3pm, so you should start right after lunch.

+* SF only:
+* Get to the office by 9am every day.
+We will be taking roll.
+* In the morning, continue work on your resume and cover letter (see W9D6-7).
+Your peers will start reviewing your materials tomorrow.
+* Start preparing your [browser game][browser-game] and code_intensive
+* Enter the URLs for the browser game in the Job App Material on the Jobberwocky (See the lectures and events calendar for lecture times.)

 [pair-boarding-curriculum]: ./interview-prep/pairboarding/index.md#index
 [job-app-materials-reviews]: ./self-presentation/job_app_materials_reviews.md

 ## W10D3
+NY only:
 * Send your reviewers the links to your Job App Materials before you start pairboarding at 11am.

+SF only:
+* Begin [job app materials reviews][job-app-materials-reviews]
+  * Do this everyday for the rest of the week.
+Ask your reviewees for the links as soon as assignments are sent by email.
+  * Finish all reviews by 3pm, so reviewees have time to ask you any follow-up questions after the review.

+SF & NY:
 * Start your Job Search Roadmap: a list of companies you'll apply to
   * Add 15 companies per day until you find a job
   * Copy [this template][roadmap-template]
     * The "companyBlurb" is what you'll end up putting in your cover letter.
-Should be 1-2 sentences and shoul take you ~5 mins.
-They should be mostly generic, just so the company knows you went on their site.
-Something like "I like the fast-paced nature of the Ad Tech industry and I'm curious to get a look at it from inside CoolCompany."
-Super generic, but you can tell that I know the company does Ad Tech, which is probably on their landing page.
+Should be 1-2 sentences and should take you ~5 mins.
+They should show the company that you understand what they do.
+A generic statement could be "I like the fast-paced nature of the Ad Tech industry and I'm curious to get a look at it from inside CoolCompany."
   * Rank companies 1 to 3
     * 3 means "Not dying to work there" or "Don't know enough about them".
 Should be 45-55% of them.
     * 2 means "Looks like a cool place".
 Should be 35-40% of them.
     * 1 means "Want to work there".
 Should be 10-15%

 [roadmap-template]: https://docs.google.com/a/appacademy.io/spreadsheets/d/11PUvMqG2h_9RFFp9h4xv34Uo5T0cOdrtOtEholVEHA4

 ## W10D4
 * Nothing new.
 At this point, you have 3 things to do every day: pairboarding, job app materials reviews, and add 15 companies to your job search roadmap.